valeIT/valeIT.github.io/_posts/2019-10-25-Number-of-lines-per-file.md

 128 ...FileName.swift
 ```

 If you have many files the previous command will fail.
-You can use the following command instead that converts the newlines to \0 so that xargs can be called with the -O argument fixing the issue:
+You can instead use this command to convert the newlines to \0 (so that xargs can be called with the -O argument) fixing the issue:

 `find . -name '*.swift' | tr '\n' '\0' | xargs -0 wc -l | sort -nr >> line.txt`